laxmanclo/Omnidocs/README.md

 <h3>📚 Supported Models and Libraries</h3>

-DocFusion integrates seamlessly with a variety of popular tools, including:
+OmniDocs integrates seamlessly with a variety of popular tools, including:

 - ✅ : working and tested
 - ⏳ : planned/in-progress support